The former landfill site behind it would also be cleared and the beach then left to find its own level by natural erosion.

-Read all about it in the Arran Banner,November 1 2014, also online at www.arranbanner.co.uk/digital
+Read more in the Arran Banner, December 20 2014, also available online at www.arranbanner.co.uk/digital

 Although not a traditional pantomime ‘The Orge, the Princess and the Donkey’ was the drama group’s own take on Shrek.